Peyton Manning: 1997 season

 In his senior season, Manning and the Vols opened the season with victories against Texas Tech and UCLA, but for the third time in his career, Manning fell to Florida 33–20.
 The Vols won the rest of their regular season games, finishing 10–1, and advanced to the SEC Championship game against Auburn.
 Down 20–7 in the second quarter, Manning led the Vols to a 30–29 comeback victory.
 Throwing 373 yards and four touchdowns, he was named the game's MVP, but injured himself in the process.
 The #3 Vols were matched-up with #2 Nebraska in the Orange Bowl; if Tennessee won and top-ranked Michigan lost to Washington State in the Rose Bowl, the Vols would have won the national championship.
 However, the Vols' defense could not stop Nebraska's rushing attack, giving up over 400 rushing yards in a 42–17 loss.

 As a senior, Manning won many awards; he was a consensus first-team All-American, the Maxwell Award winner, the Davey O'Brien Award winner, the Johnny Unitas Award winner, and the Best College Player ESPY award winner, among others.
 He finished as the runner-up to Charles Woodson in the 1997 Heisman Trophy voting.
+He became the fourth player in school history to finish as the runner-up.
 In 2005, Tennessee retired Manning's number (16).
 One of the streets leading to Neyland Stadium was renamed to Peyton Manning Pass.
 Manning finished his final season at Tennessee with 3,819 passing yards, 36 touchdowns, and 11 interceptions.
-While at the University of Tennessee, Manning excelled academically and was elected to the Omicron Delta Kappa and Phi Beta Kappa Society in 1997.
+While at the University of Tennessee, Manning excelled academically and was elected to the Omicron Delta Kappa and Phi Beta Kappa society in 1997.
 He also received the National Football Foundation National Scholar-Athlete Award.

-Sexual misconduct allegations

-In 1996, while attending the University of Tennessee, Manning was accused of sexual assault by trainer Jamie Ann Naughright after he pressed his genitals against Naughright's face during a foot examination.
-He claimed that he was just pulling a prank by "mooning" Malcolm Saxon in the room as Naughright bent over to examine him.
-Both Naughright and Saxon have denied Manning's story.
-Naughright settled with the university for $300,000 for its alleged failure in four incidents and resigned from the school.
-She also made a list of 33 complaints about the school.
-Naughright filed a defamation lawsuit against Manning and three other parties in 2002, claiming that Manning defamed her in a book he wrote with his father and author John Underwood.
-The lawsuit was settled after the court ruled there was sufficient evidence for it to be heard by a jury.
-Terms of the settlement were not disclosed due to confidentiality terms.